coredns/coredns/plugin/bind/README.md

 ~~~

 **ADDRESS** is an IP address to bind to.
-When several addresses are provides a listener will be opened on each of the addresses.
+When several addresses are provided a listener will be opened on each of the addresses.

 ## Examples